 In this tutorial, I will show you how to use LINBIT SDS to orchestrate DRBD, bcache and ZFS in a stacked block storage layer.

-We have three satellite nodes in this demo cluster, all installed the latest CentOS 8.4, each node has 1 x NVMe drive and 3 x HDD drives.
+We have three satellite nodes in this demo cluster, all installed with the latest CentOS 8.4, and each node has 1 x NVMe drive and 3 x HDD drives.

 Follow the official OpenZFS document to install ZFS first.

-DKMS and kmod both work fine, in this tutorial, we choose kmod to avoid development dependencies installation, also a little bit faster during ZFS installation.
+DKMS and kmod are both fine options.
+In this tutorial, we chose kmod to avoid development dependencies installation, and it’s also a little bit faster during ZFS installation.

-CentOS 8.x and EPEL repositories don’t have bcache RPM packages at this moment, you have to compile by yourself, or simply install from LINBIT repository for whom within the validated LINBIT credentials.
+CentOS 8.x and EPEL repositories don’t have bcache RPM packages at this moment, you have to compile by yourself, or simply install them from the LINBIT repository for those with the validated LINBIT credentials.

 Same as bcache, if you have the validated LINBIT credentials.

-By default, ZFS kernel module will be loaded automatically until at least one zpool exists, or you could manually load ZFS kernel module on boot.
+By default, the ZFS kernel module will be loaded automatically until at least one zpool exists, or you could manually load the ZFS kernel module on boot.

-If you see some outputs for each three commands above on three satellite nodes, then that means you have everything working, congratulations!
+If you see some outputs for every three commands above on three satellite nodes, then that means you have everything working, congratulations!